Bordesley Green

 Bordesley Green is an inner-city area of Birmingham, England about two miles east of the city centre.
 It also contains a road of the same name.
-It is in the Bordesley Green Ward which also covers some of Small Heath.
+It is in the Bordesley Green Ward which also covers some of Small Heath and Little Bromwich.
+Bordesley Green East is in the Heartlands Ward.

 Heartlands Hospital is located in the eastern part of Bordesley Green.
 The area is also served by Yardley Green Medical Centre and Omnia Practice.

 Kingfisher Country Park covers the River Cole recreation grounds which are partially covered by the area's boundaries.

 Bordesley Green has a larger Eastern European community including Romanians, Poles, and Russians settling in the area, but it is still predominantly South Asian.

 History

-The name of this part of Birmingham is derived from an ancient area of demesne pasture, listed in early records dating back to 1285 as La Grene de Bordeslei.
+The name of this part of Birmingham is derived from an ancient area of demesne pasture, listed in early records dating back to 1285 as La Grene de Boreslei.

 The area began to be built up in 1834, with scattered developments from Bordesley along Bordesley Green from the junction of Cattell Road and Garrison Lane as far east as Blake Lane.
 By 1906 urban development had spread eastwards as far as Blakesland Street and Mansell Road and included a fire station and police station, both of which survive, though the fire station no longer serves its original purpose and the police station is now a hostel for homeless people.

 Many roads in Bordesley Green were built not long after the Boer War at the end of the 19th century and were named to commemorate the hundreds of soldiers from Birmingham that died in that war.
 Examples include Pretoria Road, named after the capital of the Boer republic of the Transvaal; Churchill Road, after Winston Churchill who fought in the Boer War, was captured but escaped; Botha Road, named after the Boer general who became the first prime minister of the Union of South Africa; and Colonial Road.

 Many late-Victorian and Edwardian houses remain in Bordesley Green and much of the area has physically changed little since then.